moms-spaghetti/graphql_employee_company_frontend/README.md

 ## Details

 I originally wrote this using json-server during testing to answer api calls for data from the backend using the GraphiQL interface.
-Once I implemented a sufficient schema with requests for all/single employees/companies and mutations to allow adding, updating and deleting of both, I switched from the local json-server data to a remote mongo database with identical collections.\
+Once I implemented a sufficient schema with requests for all/single employees/companies and mutations to allow adding, updating and deleting of both, I refactored the app to utilise a remote mongo database with identical collections.\
 <br/>

 ## Updates